 Please reference the Flexible Spending Account (FSA) Participant Handbook for information about how leaves or absence and departure from benefited employment will impact your FSA benefits.

 Generally, if you leave state service during the FSA plan year, your participation in the Health Care Spending Account (HCSA) and Dependent Care Assistance Program (DCAP) will terminate as of midnight on the last date of your active employment.

 HCSA: Your debit card(s) will be de-activated and you will only be able to submit claims for eligible health care expenses that were incurred on or before your last day of active employment.
 You have until October 15 to submit claims for the Plan Year expenses.
 In order to use your HCSA account after you terminate state service, you may elect to continue to contribute to the HCSA account under COBRA by making direct payments on an after-tax basis.
-Your eligibility for HCSA COBRA will be determined by the plan administrator, Benefit Strategies.
-The amount billed to you by Benefit Strategies will include a 2% administrative fee.
+Your eligibility for HCSA COBRA will be determined by the GIC's plan administrator.

 DCAP: You may file claims for eligible dependent care expenses against your account balance for expenses you incur until your DCAP account is exhausted.
 Claims can be filed with dates of service through the end of the 2.5 month extension.
 All claims must be filed by October 15.